DCIS (Ductal Carcinoma in Situ)

-Most people with DCIS will be recommended surgery.
+Most people with DCIS will be recommended surgery with radiation therapy unless mastectomy has been performed.
 The aim of surgery is to remove the abnormal cells and prevent the development of invasive cancer in the future.

 Breast conserving surgery

 If the involved area is small, breast conserving surgery could be recommended.
-Usually, no lymph nodes would need to be removed for examination during the surgery (unless microinvasion – a small amount of cells spreading out of the ducts – is suspected), but whole breast radiation therapy would be required afterwards ro reduce the risk of recurrence.
+Usually, no lymph nodes would need to be removed for examination during the surgery unless micro-invasion – a small amount of cancer cells spreading out of the ducts – is suspected.

-Sometimes, mammograms underestimate the size of the affected area as not all DCIS forms calcifications.
-More than one surgery might be needed to ensure all the cancer cells have been removed.
+Occasionally, a mammogram might underestimate the size of the affected area as not all DCIS forms calcifications.
+More than one surgical procedure might be needed to ensure all the cancer cells have been removed.

 Chemotherapy is not required for the treatment of DCIS as it does not spread beyond the breast.